-Optionally, you could try using an Integrated Development Environment for C under Linux.
+Optionally, try using an Integrated Development Environment for C under Linux.
 Search the internet to find one you like.

-The invoke these editors, open a terminal in Linux and type the name of the text editor: pico exec.c vi exec.x gedit exec.c &
+The invoke these editors, open a terminal in Linux and type the name of the text editor: pico exec.c vi exec.x gedit exec.c (vim is a variant of vi)

 For "gedit", a GUI-based editor, it is recommended to "background" the process.
-Gedit will then run, and the command-line is still available for other work.
+Gedit will then run, and your command-line window will still be available for other work.
 The "&" runs a command in the background keeping the terminal available for use.
 For text-based editors, the terminal will be used for the editor.